Microphone Mixer using operational amplifiers

 The circuit uses two operational amplifiers as main elements.
 The first operational amplifier works as a signal mixer and receives, at its inverting input, the three signals from the microphones.

 We can adjust the amplitude (volume) of each of the input signals using the R4, R5, R6 potentiometers.
 This, prior to amplification of the combined signals, that makes the first operational amplifier (U1).

-The signal is subsequently applied to another operational amplifier, configured as voltage follower.
+The signal is subsequently applied to another operational amplifier, configured as a voltage follower.
 This allows the output impedance of the amplifier to be very low.
 To prevent external noise affecting the circuit, a capacitor is placed on each power input (-9 volts and + 9 volts).
 See diagram.

 This simple circuit allows us to have a portable audio mixer that uses two 9-volt batteries